The Daily Wire

-The Daily Wire is an American conservative news website and media company founded in 2015 by political commentator Ben Shapiro and film director Jeremy Boreing.
-The company is a major publisher on Facebook, and produces podcasts such as The Ben Shapiro Show.
-In June 2022, The Daily Wire launched DailyWire+, a video on demand platform featuring various Daily Wire content, including podcasts and video productions.
-The company has released multiple exclusive feature-length films and television series.
+The Daily Wire is an American conservative media company founded in 2015 by political commentator Ben Shapiro and film director Jeremy Boreing.
+The company is a publisher on Facebook, and produces podcasts such as The Ben Shapiro Show.
+The Daily Wire has also produced various films and video series.
+Its DailyWire+ video on demand platform launched in 2022, and its children's video platform Bentkey in 2023.
 The Daily Wire is based in Nashville, Tennessee.

 Many Daily Wire stories repackage journalism from traditional news organizations while adding a conservative slant.
-Fact checkers have said that some stories shared by The Daily Wire are unverified, and that The Daily Wire sometimes misstates facts to advance a partisan view.
+Fact checkers have said that some stories shared by the Daily Wire are unverified, and that the Daily Wire sometimes misstates facts to advance a partisan view.

 History

 The Daily Wire was conceived by Ben Shapiro and Jeremy Boreing, who both worked for TruthRevolt, a news website that was formerly funded by the David Horowitz Freedom Center.
-After the duo secured several million dollars in seed funding from billionaire petroleum industry brothers Dan and Farris Wilks, The Daily Wire was launched in 2015.
-Farris manages Bentkey Ventures, LLC (formerly Forward Publishing, LLC), which publishes The Daily Wire.
+After the duo secured several million dollars in seed funding from billionaire petroleum industry brothers Dan and Farris Wilks, the Daily Wire was launched in 2015.
+Farris manages DailyWire Ventures, LLC (formerly Forward Publishing, LLC, and later Bentkey Ventures, LLC), which publishes the Daily Wire.
 Initially, the company was headquartered in Los Angeles, California and supported mostly by advertisements.
-In September 2020, Shapiro announced that The Daily Wire headquarters would move to Nashville, Tennessee.
+In September 2020, Shapiro announced that the Daily Wire headquarters would move to Nashville, Tennessee.

 The Daily Wire became one of the leading news sites and publishers on Facebook in terms of engagement.
-In 2018, NewsWhip identified The Daily Wire as "by far" the top right-wing publisher on Facebook.
+In 2018, NewsWhip identified the Daily Wire as "by far" the top right-wing publisher on Facebook.
 According to NewsWhip, The Daily Wire was the sixth-leading English-language publisher on Facebook in 2019 through the month of March.
 The site also had the second most articles among Facebook's 10,000 top stories.
-In 2021, stories published by The Daily Wire received more likes, shares and comments on Facebook than any other news publisher, according to NPR.
+In 2021, stories published by the Daily Wire received more likes, shares and comments on Facebook than any other news publisher, according to NPR.

-In April 2019, Podtrac ranked The Daily Wire's The Ben Shapiro Show the second most listened-to podcast in the U.S. for the month of March 2019, behind The Daily.
+In April 2019, Podtrac ranked the Daily Wire's The Ben Shapiro Show the second most listened-to podcast in the U.S. for the month of March 2019, behind The Daily.